adeen-atif/MPI-Cluster/README.md

 sudo apt-get install libopenmpi-dev openmpi-bin
 ```

-#### If you get an error regarding some magic cookie
+#### If you get an error regarding some magic cookie:
 Ignore it.
 It's not an error.

-#### If you get an error with something along the lines "mpiexec was unable to launch the specified application as it could not accessor execute an executable"
+#### If you get an error with something along the lines "mpiexec was unable to launch the specified application as it could not accessor execute an executable":
 You have either:
   * not created the mpi program in the same directories for both the PCs
   * not compiled the program (the mpicc command) on either the master or the slave PC